Two women smiling and working in a garden with plants and flowers, wearing aprons, in a rural outdoor setting.

 Directions Part 2

-It is challenge-led, focusing on priority areas where social enterprise can drive the most impact.
+The strategy is challenge-led, focusing on priority areas where social enterprise can drive the most impact.

 On this basis, people across the sector have established: